 The Oregon Beach Monitoring Program monitors recreational waters along the Oregon coast to assess bacterial contamination at public beaches.
 The program operating plan allows for investigating outflows on to the beach that may contribute to water contact advisories at Cannon Beach.
 Investigational sample locations were selected along four creeks in Cannon Beach that discharge to beaches with heavy public use and where marine and fresh water sample results occasionally exceed the U.S. Environmental Protection Agency’s recreational water quality criteria.
 Sampling was successfully scheduled to take place around the first substantial rain storm following the 2012 summer season.
 Five days of sampling were conducted during October and November of 2012 at the end of a comparatively dry summer season.
 Cannon Beach received several inches of rain during the sampling events.

-This report describes the process by which the Oregon Beach Monitoring Program (OBMP) compiles the list of Oregon beaches to be monitored.
-The result of this review is the list of beaches that will be proposed for the 2019 OBMP sampling schedule.
+This report describes the process by which the Oregon Beach Monitoring Program compiles the list of Oregon beaches to be monitored for fecal bacteria.
+The review of the beach list for the sampling schedule is repeated biennially.
+Data collected during the subsequent sampling seasons will be included in the next evaluation.